Skip to main content

 • EU/EEA citizens Travel freely with passport or national ID.
 No visa or ETIAS needed.

-• Visa-exempt nationals (US, UK, Canada, etc.) No visa needed for stays up to 90 days.
-ETIAS required from Q4 2026 (€20).
+• Visa-exempt nationals (US, UK, Canada, and others) No visa needed for stays up to 90 days.
+ETIAS required from Q4 2026 ({etiasFee

-• Visa-required nationals Schengen Visa required (€80).
-Apply at embassy of your main destination.
+• Visa-required nationals Schengen Visa required ({visaFee

-Airports in Belgium
+Stay Connected in Belgium

 Travel Questions about Belgium

-Do I need a visa or ETIAS to visit Belgium?
+Do I need ETIAS to visit Belgium?

-Is Belgium in the Schengen Area?
+Is Belgium part of the Schengen Area?

-How long can I stay in Belgium?
+How long can I stay in Belgium without a visa?

 Last updated: